anuragambuja/data-engineering-gcp/bigquery/README.md

 - Data organization: `project.dataset.table`
 - Support for AI/ML, GIS data
 - Data Types
+  - Avro is the preferred format for loading data into BigQuery.
+Compresed Avro files not supported but compressed Avro data blocks are supported.
+Parquet has better compression ratio and smaller files.
+For CSV and JSON, BQ can load uncompressed files significantly faster than compressed
   - Array Type
     - Arrays of arrays not allowed
     - Arrays of structs allowed